joakim/drupal-zombiekiller/README.txt

 /* $Id: README.txt,v 1.1 2009/10/13 10:40:18 dixon Exp $ */

-This module lets you kill zombies.
+This module kills zombies.
 Why?
 Because someone said "Bet Drupal can't kill zombies".
 How wrong can you be.

 Zombie killer lets you kill (reap) zombie processes on UNIX-like systems, using either a shovel (kill -s SIGCHLD) or a sledgehammer (kill -9).
 In order